We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Additionally, vitamin C helps your body absorb iron.
+Additionally, vitamin C may help your body absorb iron.
 If you’re taking iron tablets, a doctor might suggest taking the tablets along with a source of vitamin C, such as a glass of orange juice or citrus fruit.

 Treating the underlying cause of bleeding

-In the most severe cases, a blood transfusion can replace iron and blood loss quickly.
+In the most severe cases, a red blood cell transfusion or intravenous iron can replace iron and blood loss quickly.

-When caused by inadequate iron intake, iron deficiency anemia can be prevented by eating a diet high in iron-rich foods and vitamin C. Mothers should make sure to feed their babies breast milk or iron-fortified infant formula.
+When caused by inadequate iron intake, iron-deficiency anemia can be prevented by eating a diet high in iron-rich foods and vitamin C. Mothers should feed their babies breast milk or iron-fortified infant formula.

 |Foods high in iron